Knowledge isn’t power. Not exactly. No, this isn’t a typo. No I’m not being controversial. Let me explain.

 3) Reflect on the last 365 days.

-If you haven’t done this yet, this is a great exercise to evaluate where you are and gain clarity on where you want to go.
+If you haven’t done this yet, evaluate where you are and gain clarity on where you want to go.

 The idea is that you can then be more intentional on how you use the weeks and months ahead and minimise the going round in circles tendency.